jlyonsmith/cog-ci/README.md

 3. Give the bot an @ name, following the onscreen instructions.
 4. On the next screen, give the bot a description and copy the API token to the `.bbconfig` file as the `config.slack_api_token` value.

-Now you have a build bot configured, start the `build-buddy` script.
+Now you have a build bot configured, start the `cog-ci` script.
 Next start a private conversation with your bot and ask it something like, "What is your status?"
 Actually, it will respond to just the words **status** and **help** too.

 ### GitHub